Transparency in Price and Service

 - advising you about the Home Office’s decision on your application and the immigration compliance and forward planning actions applicable to your situation

-Where the application is a request to the Home Office to correct an error to an immigration document, the stages may include:
+Where the application is a request to the Home Office to correct an error to an immigration document or status, the stages may include:

 - advising you on the supporting evidence required to make the request, if any

 - preparing and submitting the correction request to the Home Office, and